 Title of Project: Glycaemic response and satiety after consumption of gluten-free bread containing buckwheat

 If you have any queries, please look at the frequently asked questions section or contact the membership team.

-Yes, students from any university in the UK or abroad can apply as long as they are undergraduates and still have at least a year of their first degree course in nutrition, left to go.
+Yes, students from any university in the UK or overseas can apply as long as they are undergraduates and still have at least a year of their first degree course in nutrition, left to go.
 All applicants must be current members of the Nutrition Society at the time of application and in order for them to receive the funding.

 It is intended to be up to eight weeks during the summer vacation period and must be completed by the end of August

-In 2016 we received 30 applications, the high quality of them meant it was a difficult decision with eight grants being available, so the panel decided to award 13 grants.
+In 2017 we received 30+ applications, the high quality of them meant it was a difficult decision with eight grants being available, so the panel decided to award 13 grants.
 This means it is worth spending time on the application form.

 Yes – you need to have the permission of the tutor who will be supervising and supporting your project and can confirm that facilities will be there for you to use.

 The only restrictions are that the Nutrition Society reserves the right to limit the number of successful applications from any one university and to also ask for a refund from anyone who is found to not be meeting the eligibility criteria, despite have stated they comply.

-A panel of highly experienced judges from the Nutrition Society’s Advisory Council will judge the applications on academic achievement of the applicant and the scientific merit of the proposal and the reasons for how the candidate might benefit from carrying out a studentship.
+A panel of highly experienced judges from the Nutrition Society’s Advisory Council will judge the applications on the academic achievement of the applicant, the scientific merit of the proposal and the reasons for how the candidate might benefit from carrying out a studentship.
 An aggregated score from all judges is then created; this determines the successful applicants.